We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Quick Answer

 Hard water contains dissolved calcium, magnesium, iron and sometimes manganese.
-When water evaporates at the bowl's waterline or sits still in the trap, these minerals precipitate out and bond to the porcelain glaze, building up a crust over time.
-The higher the water hardness measured in grains per gallon (GPG) or milligrams per liter, the faster the deposits accumulate and the harder they become once dry.
+When water sits still in the bowl or evaporates at the waterline, those minerals precipitate out and bond to the porcelain glaze.
+The higher the water hardness in grains per gallon, the faster deposits accumulate and the harder they become once dry.
+Iron-specific rust staining is most common in homes supplied by well water with high dissolved iron content.

 ProductActive AcidBest Stain TypeStrengthSeptic SafeRating